Skip to main content

 International Visiting Student Program

-DO NOT CONTACT any UPSOM/UPMC staff/faculty or department coordinators directly with unsolicited emails or phone calls.
-All correspondence must be sent directly to the international visiting student coordinators via our program's email: MSRIS@medschool.pitt.edu.
+DO NOT CONTACT UPSOM/UPMC staff/faculty, department coordinators or the Global Health Dean directly with unsolicited emails or phone calls.
+This program is not associated with the domestic visiting student program housed in UPSOM's Office of Student Affairs.
+All inquiries and applications must be sent directly to the international visiting student coordinators via the program's email: MSRIS@medschool.pitt.edu

-Due to FERPA regulations we will not engage with any family members regarding your clinical elective application determination and/or payment requirements, we will only engage with students that have applied to our program.
+Due to FERPA regulations we will not engage with any family members regarding any student's clinical elective application determination and/or payment requirements.
+Engagement will only occur with students that have applied to our program.

 Students from schools participating in the Visiting Student Learning Opportunities (VSLO) Program (only apply once, either by VSLO or paper, not both):

-All requirements on the checklist must be provided with your application submission in one email or your application will not be reviewed.
-For students from institutions that are not participants in the VSLO, please complete our paper application process.
-There is a searchable course catalog for AY 25-26 offered clinical electives and availability on the second page of the application form.
-International students can only apply to clinical electives that show available to international students.
+All requirements on the checklist must be provided with your application submission in one email, or your application will not be reviewed.
+Paper application submission for AY 26-27 will open on January 12, 2026.
+Calendar dates 2/9/26 - 4/5/26 are not available for application.
+Any application received prior to January 12 will not be reviewed.
+No exceptions will be made for early submissions for any reason.
+There is a searchable course catalog for AY 26-27 offered clinical electives and availability on the second page of the application form.
+International students can only apply to clinical electives that show as available to international students in the course catalog.
 Pre-requisites are for UPSOM students and not for international visiting students.
-The completed application and required documents will ONLY be reviewed by the Global Health Deans when submitted in full in one email ONLY to MSRIS@medschool.pitt.eduClick here to view and download the application.
-Due to FERPA regulations we will not engage with any family members regarding your clinical elective application determination and/or payment requirements, we will only engage with students that have applied to our program.
+The completed application and required documents will ONLY be reviewed by the Global Health Dean when submitted in full in one email to MSRIS@medschool.pitt.edu.
+Applications cannot be submitted until January 12, 2026.
+Any submissions prior to this date will not be reviewed.
+Due to FERPA regulations we will not engage with any family members regarding any student's clinical elective application determination and/or payment requirements.
+Engagement will only occur with students that have applied to our program.

-The following are some answers, as well as information, to the most asked questions about our program:
+The following are answers to the most asked questions about our program:

 2. The required pro-rated tuition payment is in the amount of $4,500 per clinical elective.
 This fee is not paid upon submission of an application.
-Tuition will be paid by Flywire, ONLY after acceptance by both the Global Health Deans and the requested rotation department.
-If approved, you will receive an acceptance email with payment information, as well as an acceptance letter for Visa purposes.
+Tuition will be paid by Flywire, ONLY after acceptance by both the Global Health Dean and the requested UPMC department.
+If approved, you will receive an acceptance email with payment information, as well as an acceptance letter and invoice for Visa purposes.
 You will be given 72 hours to complete this payment.
 Please be aware that since this program is only for international visiting students, the payment system set-up with Flywire is only for payment from international banks to US banks and will not work with payments from US bank to US bank.
-American citizens should only apply if they have an international bank account in which to pay this fee.
+American citizens should only apply if they have an international bank account in which to pay this tuition fee.
 Students can be accepted for up to two 4-week clinical elective experiences.
+Less than 4-week electives are not available.
 These experiences do not have to be consecutive or in the same department.
 Our program does not currently offer any financial grants or scholarships.
-Due to FERPA regulations we will not engage with any family members regarding your clinical elective application determination and/or payment requirements, we will only engage with students that have applied to our program.
+Due to FERPA regulations we will not engage with any family members regarding any student's clinical elective application determination and/or payment requirements.
+Engagement will only occur with students that have applied to our program.

-3. The malpractice insurance requirement can be purchased after you have been accepted.
+3. Malpractice insurance does not need to be purchased until after you have been accepted.
 Please see checklist for specific information.
-This is on the student to purchase and cannot be purchased through MSRIS.
+Obtaining insurance information is exclusively obtained by the student and cannot be purchased through MSRIS/UPMC.
 Please see additional resources for the malpractice company used by past students.
 For your application, please include a memo/letter stating that you will purchase the required coverage upon acceptance.
 Health insurance must cover any necessary hospitalization or doctor’s visit due to illness or injury.
-Proof of insurance is a requirement and must be provided before an accepted student will be approved to enter the clinical setting.
+Proof of insurance is a requirement and must be provided before an accepted student will be approved to enter a clinical setting.

 4. For the State of Pennsylvania clearance requirements, only the completed Pennsylvania Act 34 and the filled-out application for the Pennsylvania Act 33 are required when applying.
-Upon acceptance, both the completed PA Act 33 and the PA Act 73 will need to be completed and paid for before your arrival in Pittsburgh.
-Please be aware that each of these clearances require payment and our office cannot help with payment or completion of these clearances.
-When the instructions provided (see side bar on this website) are read and completed correctly you will not have an issue completing these clearances.
+Upon acceptance, both the completed PA Act 33 and the PA Act 73 payment receipt will need to be completed and paid for before your arrival in Pittsburgh.
+Please be aware that each of these Pennsylvania clearances require payment and our office cannot help with payment nor completion of these Pennsylvania clearances.
+When the instructions provided (see additional resources) are read and completed correctly you will not have an issue completing these clearances.
+You may have to change your VPN to America instead of your country when completing these documents.
 When any completed certificate is received this must be sent to the MSRIS@medschool.pitt.edu email.
 There are links on the instructions to the Pennsylvania government websites for any issues that you encounter for either completion or payment.
 No international medical student has had an issue with providing all three completed clearances.
 These forms DO NOT get mailed to Scaife Hall.

-5. Unless your medical school is located in an English-speaking country, you must provide one of the following test scores.
-These scores are an important factor in application review and acceptance, so it is strongly suggested that you submit either report even if your home institution states you have strong English proficiency.
-Official TOEFL score must be 100 or higher to apply.
+5. Unless your medical school Dean's letter states the medium of instruction is in English, you must provide one of the following test scores.
+Scores must be within the past two years.
+Official TOEFL score must be 106 or higher to apply.
 Official Duolingo report must be 120 or higher to apply.
 OET reports must have a minimum score of 350 on the listening, reading and speaking sub-tests, and a minimum score of 300 in writing sub-test, in one test administration.
-At this time these three English proficiency documents are the only reports that we accept.
+At this time these three English proficiency documents are the only reports that our office accepts.
+These scores are an important factor in application review and acceptance, so it is strongly suggested that you submit a report even if your home institution states you have strong English proficiency.
 Please make sure that reports are provided without password encryption.
-When you sign into your account, and save your test results directly from this platform, it is sent with your application with password encrypted and cannot be saved by the MSRIS office for Global Health Dean application review.
-Test scores that are sent with an encryption password cannot be reviewed.
-Please be aware this is the #2 reason that most applications are declined.
+When you sign into your test site account, and save your test results directly from that platform, the document you send with your application is encrypted with this password and this information is unable to be saved by the MSRIS office for Global Health Dean application review.
+Test scores that are sent with an encryption password cannot be reviewed are the #2 reason that applications are denied.

-7. Visa information can be found in Additional Resources.
-If accepted, students will receive an acceptance letter for Visa purposes.
+7. Visa information can be found in additional resources.
+If accepted, students will receive an acceptance letter and invoice for Visa purposes.

 10. You must provide an up-to-date CV with a picture.